OnitiFR/mulch/README.md

 How do I install the server? (mulchd and mulch-proxy)
 ---
-Install:
+*This section is still a WIP.*

- - libvirt daemon packages: libvirt-bin / libvirt(?)
+ - install libvirt daemon packages: libvirt-bin / libvirt / … (see your distribution docs)
- - development packages: libvirt-dev / libvirt-devel package needed
+ - install development packages: libvirt-dev / libvirt-devel
- - go get -u github.com/Xfennec/mulch/cmd/...
+ - `go get -u github.com/Xfennec/mulch/cmd/...`
- - cd go/src/github.com/Xfennec/mulch
+ - `cd go/src/github.com/Xfennec/mulch`
- - ./install.sh
+ - `./install.sh`

+The install script will give you details about installation: destination, rights, services, …